alphagov/govuk-developer-docs/source/manual/pagerduty.html.md

 and that they're correctly scheduled in.
 You can [add your rota to Google calendar](#add-your-pagerduty-rota-to-google-calendar).

 When an alert that triggers PagerDuty goes off, someone on the escalation schedule must acknowledge them, otherwise they will be escalated further.
-NB, 2nd line shadowers are not required to be on PagerDuty.
+NB, Technical 2nd Line shadowers are not required to be on PagerDuty.

 ## Creating a schedule override

-There are times where developers need to make rota swaps or cover 2nd line last minute.
+There are times where developers need to make rota swaps or cover Technical 2nd Line last minute.
 See the [Pagerduty documentation on how to schedule an override](https://support.pagerduty.com/docs/edit-schedules#create-overrides).

 ## PagerDuty drill